-"I think he wrote a wide variety of styles and hit on a lot of subject areas.
+"I think he wrote a wide variety of s and hit on a lot of subject areas.
 I think he just moved a lot of people including myself," he said.

 "He had a unique voice, I wouldn't exactly call his voice mainstream sound, but yet he found a mainstream audience.
 And Ii think it had a real rock and roll spirit to it - There was a folk sentimentality too."